sylhare/sylhare.github.io/_posts/2019/2019-09-27-Kotlin-dsl-with-gradle.md

 Then set your application main file:

-- It has to be outside of a class
+- It has to be outside a class
 - The `Kt` at the end is normal, Kotlin automatically generates it for backward compatibility with Java classes

 ```kotlin